wp-plugins/goodbye-captcha/readme.txt

 == Upgrade Notice ==

+= 1.1.12 =
+Integration with Ultimate Member plugin and fixed the issue when settings are reset to default values == Changelog ==

-= 1.1.11 =
+= 1.1.12: March 28, 2015 =
-Added ability to whitelist your current IP address and fixed the incompatibility with Sucuri Firewall.
-Now, GoodBye Captcha properly handles client IP Address when using CloudFlare, Incapsula or Cloudfront.

-== Changelog ==
+**Additions**
+- Integration with Ultimate Member plugin
+- Properly detects client IP Address when using RackSpace

+**Fixed**
+- Issue when settings are reset to default values

 = 1.1.11: March 15, 2015 =